chibasky/hll/pages/Update 12, Falling Dark.md

 	- [Fixed] [[Garrison]]s and [[Outpost]]s render distances vary based on map
 	- [Fixed] [[Airhead]] is destroyed by friendly grenades
 	- [Fixed] The Damaged Engine Fire PFX always face directly toward the player
-	- [Fixed] When a player quickly switches between [[VOIP]] channels, the nametag of the player will not show up or will show up for a brief period of time
+	- [Fixed] When a player quickly switches between [[VoIP]] channels, the nametag of the player will not show up or will show up for a brief period of time
 	- [Fixed] Gear change animation plays twice in Soviet vehicles
 	- [Fixed] Occasions where nametags appeared in Streamer Mode
 	- [Fixed] Poor network conditions will cause [[Bolt action rifle]]s to not fire when inputting.